apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `columns`

 For piece types, the `columns` setting configures the pieces manager, adding and removing the piece data in the interface.
 Default columns include `title`, `updatedAt`, and `visibility`.
+Like the `fields` and `filters` settings, the `add`, `remove`, and `order` properties "cascade" from the base class.

 #### `add`